htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/features.md

 +++

 {{<section title="WebApp">}}
-Our WebApp guides you through the process of creating your own music video.
+Our WebApp is part of our website which guides you through the process of creating your own music video.
+Within there, you are enabled to select different video generation styles and AI presets of varying degrees of complexity.
+Whether you are a casual music fan or a proficient digital artist - Bloompipe will suit your needs.

 ## Styles
 To have the style of the video match your taste, we are providing different options, with which the music videos can be generated.
 You can imagine this to be the "theme", of your generated videos so to speak.
 Choose one of the styles and you will get a video with imagery fitting the theme that you selected.